A Study Evaluating KTE-C19 in Adult Subjects With Relapsed/Refractory B-precursor Acute Lymphoblastic Leukemia (r/r ALL) (ZUMA-3)

 - Primary immunodeficiency

-- Known infection with HIV, hepatitis B (HBsAg positive) or hepatitis C virus (anti-HCV positive).
+- Known infection with human immunodeficiency virus (HIV), hepatitis B (HBsAg positive) or hepatitis C virus.

 - .
 Presence of fungal, bacterial, viral, or other infection that is uncontrolled or requiring IV antimicrobials for management.